2D-C0DES/MORSE/README.md

 ---

-# 🛰️ What Is Morse Lover?
+# 🛰️ What Is Morse ?

 Morse Lover is a beautifully designed Python-based Morse Code Encoder & Decoder system.